Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-Finally, we prove the specified running time of \cref{theorem::kernelVerInt}, which completes the proof of \cref{theorem::kernelVerInt}.
+Finally, we prove the specified running time of Theorem~\ref{theorem::kernelVerInt}, which completes the proof of Theorem~\ref{theorem::kernelVerInt}.
 Note that for a yes-instance we have to call the algorithm {\algVI} at most $|V|$ times to guarantee the desired kernel.

 \begin{lemma} Algorithm \algVI runs in time $\O(\log(p)|V|^3|E|)$. \end{lemma}